 - Information and Communications Technologies 11 with a B or greater

 The Tourism Curriculum has been developed to ensure consistency and accountability in both the preparation and early training for students entering careers in Tourism, which is a significant economic driver in the province of BC.
 Through Tourism courses, students have the opportunity to learn and practise employability skills, as well as the technical and applied skills relating to specific occupations in this diversified career field.
 The Five Recognized Sectors of Tourism are: Accommodations, Recreation & Entertainment, Food & Beverage Services, Travel Services and Transportation

 Independent Directed Studies (available for Grade 10, 11 and 12)

 Independent Directed Studies provide opportunities to pursue learning outcomes that extend beyond those normally taught in the classroom and/or to study independently of the classroom schedule.
 Independent directed studies are initiated by students, conducted under the supervision of a teacher.
 These studies must be based on one or more learning outcomes in the provincial or locally developed curriculum.

-Course Plan: Developed under Teacher supervision
+Course Plan: Student developed under Teacher supervision